garaego2/ExploViz/README.md

 ## Project description
 Explorative information visualization course project that generates interactive visualizations.
-It describes crime in the US
+It describes crime rates in the US in the shape of a graph and map.

-## Quick start 🚀
+## Quick start

 ```bash
 python3 "crime us.py"
 python3 map.py
 ```

-then erve the folder locally and open the site:
+To serve the folder locally:

 ```bash
 python -m http.server 8000